 Easy installation, fast plant establishment and high survival rates

 Installation of TUBEX products is quite simple; no heavy equipment is necessary to fix the tree shelter – just a mid size hammer is needed to drive the stake into the ground.
-Cable ties are pre-attached at every tube, for netting material they are available seperately.
+Cable ties are pre-attached at every tube, for netting material they are available separately.
 As the shelter allows to work with small saplings (and small, non-damaged root systems), the planting shock is minimised – resulting in fast plant establishment.
 In combination with the full mechanical protection of the tube and the balanced mircro climate inside, the results are signifigant higher survival rates, compared to non-protected plants.

 Accelerated growth, reduced tending operation and easy sapling retrieval